Loyalsock Township, Pennsylvania: Major roadways

 The southern part of the township is crossed by Interstate 180, with two exits (Exits 25 and 23) into Loyalsock.
 I-180 leads west 4 mi to its western terminus in Williamsport, and southeast 25 mi to Interstate 80 near Milton.
 U.S. Route 220 runs concurrently with I-180 through the township.

 The township has multiple major roadways, most notably East Third Street, which begins in Williamsport to the west and ends at the township's eastern border with Montoursville, where the road name changes to Broad Street.
 Northway Road begins at Exit 25 off I-180 and continues north until it reaches the township's northern border.
 Four Mile Drive begins at the township's western border with Williamsport and stretches to Warrensville Road, near the eastern border, and Loyalsock Creek.
 Four Mile Drive has a mixture of commercial and residential properties, including Donald E. Schick Elementary School and Divine Providence Hospital.

 Air

 Located in neighboring Montoursville is Williamsport Regional Airport (KIPT/IPT).
-As of September 30, 2021, there is no commercial airline service.
+On 23 May 2024, Southern Airways Express (SAE) began regular passenger flights 7 days a week from Williamsport to Washington Dulles International Airport.